-Instructor: Barbara Welker Office: Fraser 118 OR Lab: Fraser 116
+Instructor: Barbara Welker Office: Bailey 150 or Lab: Bailey 152

 This course will examine human ecology within an evolutionary, biocultural, cross-species, and cross-cultural framework.
 We will begin with an overview of the disciplines of ecological anthropology and human behavioral ecology.
-The remainder of the course will be divided into the following: (1) human biocultural adaptations to various global biomes, (2) the significance of human behavior from a cross-species perspective, (3) the status of the earth in relation to anthropogenic activities, and (4) student presentations based upon individual research focused on relevant/related topics in human ecology.
+The remainder of the course will be divided into the following: (1) human biocultural adaptations to various global biomes, (2) the significance of human behavior from a cross-species perspective, (3) the status of the earth in relation to anthropogenic activities, and (4) student presentations of individual research focused on relevant/related topics in sustainability.

 1. demonstrate their knowledge and understanding of human adaptations to various environments (both biological and cultural) and the adaptive significance of many aspects of human behavior via (1) three written exams; (2) in-class presentations, seminars, and discussions; and (3) a five-page term paper.
 They will acquire said knowledge via assigned readings, lectures, films, seminars, case studies, discussions, and individual research projects.

 2. demonstrate their research, writing, and speaking skills, respectively, via (a) conducting a literature review-oriented research project, (b) organizing and writing a five-page term paper based on their research, and (c) presenting an overview of their project.